ranata/smart-kb-engine/README.md

 # SmartKBEngine

-**SmartKBEngine** is a comprehensive solution for sourcing, managing, and cataloging content to build a robust knowledgebase thats supports semantic search and retrieval of information.
+**SmartKBEngine** is a comprehensive solution for sourcing, managing, and cataloging content to build a robust knowledgebase that supports semantic search and retrieval of information.
 The product organizes content by topics and allows access restrictions based on predefined groups and users.

 ---